 Initial regulatory filings for the potential Cameron Expansion and Port Arthur projects have been completed.

 International

-IEnova was awarded the San Isidro-Samalayuca pipeline project, which is valued approximately \$110 at million.
+IEnova was awarded the San Isidro-Samalayuca pipeline project, which is valued at approximately \$110 million.

-Luz del Sur completed construction commenced commercial operations of the Santa Teresa hydroelectric power project in Peru.
+Luz del Sur completed construction and commenced commercial operations of the Santa Teresa hydroelectric power project in